-In between the majestic snow-capped Rocky Mountains and a booming metropolis is the perfect balance of the two dynamics, and it’s called Denver, Colorado.
+In between the majestic snow-capped Rocky Mountains and a booming metropolis is the perfect balance of the two dynamics, and it's called Denver, Colorado.
 On one hand, you have a cool, hip, and trendy urban style that lines the streets; on the other hand, you have the looming slopes and abundance of nature at your doorsteps.
-This one-day highlight of Denver is a perfect mix of the outdoors and the vibrant core.
+This 1 day Denver itinerary is a perfect mix of the outdoors and the vibrant core.

 From Denver's Snooze to State Capitol

 Start your morning by walking to the historic Larimer Square.

 One spot I highly recommend is Snooze; not only do they serve fantastic breakfast, but they also donate 1 percent of sales to the community.